-The aromas of flowers such as roses, violets and lilacs jump from the glass then turn to dark berries such as blueberries and blackberries.
+The aromas of flowers such as roses, violets, and lilacs jump from the glass and then turn to dark berries such as blueberries and blackberries.
 It's full-bodied, with velvety tannins and dense and intense with a chocolate, berry and currant character.
-This is juicy and rich with wood still showing a bit, but it's all coming together wonderfully.
+This is juicy and rich, with wood still showing a bit, but it's all coming together wonderfully.
 Muscular yet toned.
-Another perfect wine like the 2010.
+Another perfect wine like 2010.
 Try in 2022.

 100 Points - Robert Parker's Wine Advocate

-The 2010 Latour is deep garnet in color, and—WOW—it erupts from the glass with powerful crème de cassis, Black Forest cake and blackberry pie scents plus intense sparks of dried roses, cigar boxes, fragrant earth and smoked meats with aniseed and crushed rocks wafts.
-Full-bodied, concentrated and oh-so-decadent in the mouth, it has a firm, grainy texture and lovely freshness carrying the rich, opulent fruit to an epically long finish.
-It is incredibly tempting to drink now, but I suspect this hedonic experience isn't a scratch on the mind-blowing, otherworldly secrets this time capsule will have to reveal given another 7-10 years in bottle and continuing over the following fifty years++.
+The 2010 Latour is deep garnet in colour, and WOW, it erupts from the glass with powerful crème de cassis, Black Forest cake and blackberry pie scents, plus intense sparks of dried roses, cigar boxes, fragrant earth and smoked meats with aniseed and crushed rocks waft.
+Full-bodied, concentrated and oh-so-decadent in the mouth, it has a firm, grainy texture and lovely freshness, carrying the rich, opulent fruit to an epically long finish.
+It is incredibly tempting to drink now, but I suspect this hedonic experience isn't a scratch on the mind-blowing, otherworldly secrets this time capsule will have to reveal, given another 7-10 years in bottle and continuing over the following fifty years+.

 99 Points - Wine Spectator

 Unbelievably pure, with distilled cassis and plum fruit that cuts a very precise path, while embers of anise, violet and black cherry confiture form a gorgeous backdrop.
 A bedrock of graphite structure should help this outlive other 2010s.
 Powerful, sleek and incredibly long.
 Not perfect, but very close.
 Best from 2020 through 2050.